zenoss/zenoss-prodbin/Products/ZenModel/ZenPackTemplate/README.txt

 You can find an example report at Example Reports/Example Report.rpt.example that uses a plugin which can be found at plugins/example_plugin.py.

+#### service_definitions/
+ControlCenter services are defined in this subdirectory.
+See the example file and documentation located there for more information.

 #### services/
 ZenHub services will be loaded from the services/ directory.
 These services